 Our supply chain is an integral part of our operations, and our success and reputation is linked to their performance and ethics.
-Further information on our business and our supply chain management is available in our 2023 Integrated Annual Report and Accounts.
+In 2023 we began mapping our supply chain locations to assess sustainability risk.
+Further information on our business and our supply chain management is available in our 2024 Integrated Annual Report and Accounts.